mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 #### Objects/Strings

-No specific formatting is available for custom objects and strings, however you can make use of [Value Formatters](https://dash.plotly.com/dash-ag-grid/value-formatters) in order to format e.g. displayed strings automatically.
+No specific formatting is available for custom objects and strings, however you can make use of [Value Formatters](https://dash.plotly.com/dash-ag-grid/value-formatters) to format e.g. displayed strings automatically.

 ### Styling/Modifying the AG Grid